BrunnoML/RpS/README.md

 1. Click on the green flag to start the game;
 2. Click on the red ball to stop the game;
 3. Use keys 1, 2 or 3 to choose between rock, scissors or paper.
+4. On your cell phone, just click on the options behind the duck.
-4. Score according to the rules on the screen.
+5. Score according to the rules on the screen.

 ## :memo: License